 Join the hundreds businesses, property owners, residents, and community members to help preserve and strengthen the Chinatown-International District, Seattle’s original multi-ethnic, Asian community.

 There are countless ways to get involved in the Chinatown-International District—there are committees, events, community clean-ups and more.
 Below are a list of standing volunteer committees in the Chinatown-International District.
 If you are interested in getting involved, and have questions, please contact Monica Ly: firstname.lastname@example.org

-Chinatown-ID Only in Seattle Grant Steering Committee — This committee meets quarterly and works to ensure coordination and completion of activities (as outlined in the OED/IC contracts) that improve the economic climate of the Chinatown/International District in the following areas: public safety, cleanliness and pedestrian environment, marketing and promotion, business and retail development, and organizational capacity and sustainability.
-For more information about this committee, please look here.
+Chinatown-ID Only in Seattle Grant Steering Committee — This committee meets quarterly and works to ensure coordination and completion of activities (as outlined in the OED) that improve the economic climate of the Chinatown/International District in the following areas: public safety, cleanliness and pedestrian environment, marketing and promotion, business and retail development, and organizational capacity and sustainability.

 Marketing & Events Advisory Committee — With such a nexus of culture and activity in this neighborhood, it’s important to share information and coordinate efforts around events, marketing and promotions.
 This group gets together quarterly to collaborate and share event-related information throughout the year for the Chinatown-ID.
 For more information, please contact Monisha Singh: firstname.lastname@example.org